The ciconia metric on the tangent bundle of an almost-Hermitian manifold: A new invariant metric

-Notice, for any tensor field on $M$, we write $\pi^*$ to denote a pull-back or horizontal lift to $T_M$, and write $\pi^\star$ to denote a vertical lift.
-Regarding nomenclature, the tautological vector field is also known as the Liouville vector field and $B^\dag U$ as the geodesic spray.
-We shall intensely use the following associated linear connection over $T_M$.
-We denote by $\na^*$ the \textit{direct sum} of the pull-back connection $\pi^*\na$ on both sides of the canonical splitting of $TT_M$.
+For any tensor field on $M$, we write $\pi^*$ to denote a pull-back or horizontal lift to $T_M$, and write $\pi^\estrela$ to denote a vertical lift.
+Regarding nomenclature, the vector field $U$ is also known as the Liouville vector field and $S=B^\mathrm{t} U$ as the geodesic spray.

+We shall intensely use the following associated linear connection on $T_M$.
+We denote by $\na^*$ the direct-sum of the pull-back connections $\pi^*\na$ on both sides of the canonical splitting of $TT_M$.
 In particular, we find $\na^*B=0$.

-Clearly the reduction to the diagonal subgroup carries through $\mathrm{GL}_+(2m,\R)$.
-The tangent manifold is thus always orientable, independently of $M$.
-Recalling \cite{Alb2014a}, we also remark that $T_M$ is a spin manifold if and only if $M$ is orientable.
+Indeed we obtain a linear connection on the manifold $T_M$, satisfying, $\forall X\in TT_M,\ Y\in\XIS_M$,

-Now, introducing the Riemannian structure, we may consider the frames which are orthonormal.
-Then we proceed with a reduction of $FM$ to the principal bundle with structure Lie subgroup $\Ort(m)$.
-A reduction of the original structure group of $TT_M$ follows as above, from the natural diagonal inclusions
+Now, introducing the Riemannian structure $(M,g)$, we may consider the frames on $M$ which are orthonormal, and proceed with a further reduction to the principal bundle which has $\Ort(m)$ as structure Lie group.
+A reduction of the original structure group of $TT_M$ follows, as before, from the existence of adapted frames and from the natural \textit{diagonal} inclusion

-and from the existence of adapted frames, which is a peculiar feature of tangent bundles.